PennyLaneAI/pennylane/README.md

 make -f docker.makefile build-tensorflow-gpu
 ```

-You can also build Qchem packages.
+You can also build an image with the PennyLane Qchem package and its dependencies.
 Use following commands:

 ```
 make -f docker.makefile build-qchem